nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ![UndoRedoState1](images/UndoRedoState1.png)

 Step 3.
-The user executes `add n/David …` to add a new person.
+The user executes `add n/David d/2000 31 Jan...` to add a new person.
 The `add` command also calls `Model#commitDengueHotspotTracker()`, causing another modified Dengue Hotspot Tracker state to be saved into the `dengueHotspotTrackerStateList`.

 ![UndoRedoState2](images/UndoRedoState2.png)